Skip to Main Content

 Drawbacks of federal student loans

-Although there are some clear benefits to using federal loans, here are some potential pitfalls to watch out for:
+Although there are some clear benefits to using federal loans, there are also some potential pitfalls to watch out for.

 • Upfront fees: The federal government charges an upfront loan fee on all of its loan products.
 The fee is relatively low for undergraduate students but high for graduate and professional students, as well as for parents.